zachkaupp/lplex_analysis/README.md

 ### Spider plot -
 - Grouped by timepoint and treatment
 - Dot location determined by median
-- The farther out from the center, the higher the value is
+- Scale is based on log-2-fold-change

 ### PCA plot -
 - Grouped by timepoint and treatment